 If, after successful application, a candidate cannot take the test at the scheduled appointment time/date, the candidate may reschedule the test appointment for another day and/or time within the same testing window.
 The candidate must contact the testing company to reschedule; cancellation/reschedule fees may be incurred by the candidate and are payable directly to the testing company.

-Cancellation/Reschedule Period Cancellation/Reschedule Fee 15 or more days before the test date No fee 2-14 days before scheduled test date $38.25 per cancellation/reschedule to be collected by testing company from the candidate
+|$35 per cancellation/reschedule to be collected by testing company from the candidate

 |No cancellation/reschedule permitted; full test delivery fee will be charged by testing company to ONCC; candidate forfeits appointment and fee.

-- Transferring to a Different Eligibility Period
+2. Transferring to a Different Testing Window

 If, after successful application, a candidate cannot take the test at the scheduled appointment time/date and wishes to transfer to a different testing window, the candidate may request a withdrawal from that particular administration for a later administration within the ensuing 12 months.
 A test window transfer is granted one time only.
 The candidate must notify ONCC in writing via a Transfer Request Form prior to the expiration of their current Authorization to Test (ATT).
 The candidate must also cancel the appointment (if made) by contacting the testing company, following the above Cancellation/Reschedule table.
-The candidate will pay a $100 administrative fee to ONCC for this service.
+The candidate will pay a $100.00 administrative fee to ONCC for this service.
 The candidate may also incur a cancellation fee from the testing company, as described in the Cancellation/Reschedule table.
-The candidate’s eligibility will be verified to ensure all criteria is met for the subsequent test administration.
+The candidate’s eligibility will be verified to ensure all criteria are met for the subsequent test administration.
 A new application form will be requested if the candidate’s eligibility is questionable.
-If the candidate fails to take the test during the interval to which he/she has transferred, the candidate will forfeit all test fees and must submit a new application and pay the full test fee for a subsequent administration.
+If the candidate fails to take the test during the interval to which they transferred, the candidate will forfeit all test fees and must submit a new application and pay the full test fee for a subsequent administration.
 Transfers to a different testing window will be honored provided the above conditions are met.

-- Transfer from Certification Renewal Option 1 to Option 2
+3. Transfer from Certification Renewal Option 1 to Option 2

 Candidates who attempt to renew certification by Option 1 but do not meet the required criteria, may pay only the transfer fee to take the test during a subsequent testing interval.
-The candidate’s eligibility will be verified to ensure all criteria is met for the subsequent testing interval.
+The candidate’s eligibility will be verified to ensure all criteria are met for the subsequent testing interval.
 A new application form will be requested if the candidate’s eligibility is questionable.
 The candidate must make the request in writing.
-(See ONCC Policy 15.00)
+(See ONCC Policy 13.00)

-- Transfer from Certification Renewal Option 2 to Option 1
+4. Transfer from Certification Renewal Option 2 to Option 1

 Candidates who submit an application to renew certification by Option 2 may transfer to renew certification by Option 1, prior to taking the test.
 The candidate will pay only the transfer fee and submit professional development documentation to ONCC by the posted deadline.
 The candidate must make the request in writing.
-Candidates who use Option 2 for certification renewal and who fail the examination may not transfer to Option 1 (see ONCC Policy 15.00).
+Candidates who use Option 2 for certification renewal and who fail the examination may not transfer to Option 1 (see ONCC Policy 13.00).

-- Failure to Report to CBT Appointment
+5. Failure to Report to CBT Appointment